Search Results for

 Manual Recovery

-In cases where both the update and rollback fails, you must manually recover the database.
-Re-running the update without doing so, will result in an error, instructing you to recover the database.
+If both the update and rollback processes fail, you must manually recover the database using the snapshot.
+Attempting to re-run the update without restoring the database will result in an error message instructing you to perform the recovery.

-You must manually restore the database backup, the snapshot is called {DB-NAME}_BAK_{INSTALLATION-GUID}, where DB-NAME is the original database name and INSTALLATION-GUID is a unique ID for the installation that created the backup.
+The snapshot is named {DB-NAME}_BAK_{INSTALLATION-GUID}, where DB-NAME is the original database name and INSTALLATION-GUID is a unique identifier for the installation.

-To restore the database from the snapshot, run the following SQL statement, with the names adjusted:
+To manually restore the database from the snapshot:

 USE master;